Kent Hovind

-Kent E. Hovind (born January 15, 1953) is an American Christian fundamentalist apologist and tax protestor.
-His young Earth creationist ministry focuses on denial of accepted scientific knowledge in the fields of biology (evolution and abiogenesis), geophysics, and cosmology in favor of a literalist interpretation of the Genesis creation narrative found in the Bible.
+Kent E. Hovind (Note: Hovind has stated that he has no middle name, with his father having given him and all his siblings simply the initial E) (born 1953) is an American young Earth creationist and tax protestor.
+His ministry focuses on denial of accepted scientific knowledge in the fields of biology (evolution and abiogenesis), geophysics, and cosmology in favor of a literalist interpretation of the Genesis creation narrative found in the Bible.
 Hovind's views, which combine elements of creation science and conspiracy theory, are dismissed by the scientific community as fringe theory and pseudo-scholarship.
 Answers in Genesis, a fundamentalist organization advocating young Earth creationism, openly criticized him for continued use of discredited arguments abandoned by others in the movement.

 Hovind established Creation Science Evangelism (CSE) in 1989 and Dinosaur Adventure Land in 2001 in Pensacola, Florida.
 He frequently spoke on Young Earth creationism in schools, churches, debates, and on radio and television broadcasts.
 His son Eric Hovind took over operation of CSE after Hovind began serving a ten-year prison sentence in January 2007 for federal convictions for failing to pay taxes, obstructing federal agents, and structuring cash transactions.
 In September 2021, Hovind was convicted of domestic violence against his estranged wife.

-Biography
+Early life and education

+Hovind was born in 1953 in East Peoria, Illinois.
 At the age of 16, Hovind became a born-again Christian within the Independent Fundamental Baptist church.

 In 1971, he graduated from East Peoria Community High School in East Peoria, Illinois.
 He entered Illinois Central College and then transferred to the unaccredited Midwestern Baptist College in 1972, attaining a Bachelor of Religious Education in 1974.